 Medical Payments Coverage: A Hedge Against Lawsuits

 Medical Payments Coverage can serve as a hedge against lawsuits.
-An injured person who might otherwise sue you for bodily injury may be less inclined to sue if his or her medical expenses are paid promptly.
+An injured person may be less inclined to sue your business for bodily injury if his medical expenses have been paid promptly.

 Coverage C covers medical expenses for bodily injury caused by an accident that happens:

-- On your premises: In the previous example, Jim's injury occurred on your premises.
+- On your premises.
+In the previous example, Jim's injury occurred at Mark's warehouse.

-- In an area immediately adjacent to your premises: For example, Jim's injury might have occurred on a sidewalk approaching your business or in a parking lot next to it.
+- In an area immediately adjacent to your premises.
+Jim's injury would also have been covered had it occurred on a sidewalk approaching Mark's warehouse or in a parking lot next to it.

-- Away from your premises: An injury that takes place off-premises is covered if the accident occurs because of your operations.
+- Away from your premises.
+An injury that takes place off-premises is covered if the accident occurs because of your operations.
+For example, Mark delivers building supplies to a construction site.
+While at the site he accidentally drops a bag of concrete on the site owner's foot, causing an injury.

-For expenses to be covered under Coverage C, the accident must take place in the coverage territory and during the policy period of your policy.
+For expenses to be covered under Coverage C, the accident must take place in the coverage territory and during the term of the policy.
 In addition, the expenses must be incurred and reported to the insurer within one year of the accident date.
-For example, suppose that Susan's accident took place on April 1, 2016.
-To be covered under Jill's policy, Susan's medical expenses must be incurred by April 1 of 2017.
-Jill must submit these expenses to her insurer by April 1, 2015.
+In the previous example, suppose that Jim's accident took place on April 1, 2018.
+Mark's liability policy runs from January 1, 2018, to January 1, 2019.
+Jim's accident took place during the policy period.
+For Jim's expenses to be covered, they must be incurred and reported to Mark's insurer by April 1 of 2019.

 Intended for Minor Injuries

 Medical Payments coverage is subject to a limit that applies to each person.
-This limit is typically low, such as $10,000.
-Thus, Medical Payments coverage is intended for relatively minor injuries, such as an ankle sprain resulting from a slip-and-fall.
+Because the coverage is intended for minor injuries, the limit is usually low (such as $5,000).

 Injury to an Insured

-Medical expenses incurred by anyone who qualifies as an insured under your liability policy are not covered.
-Note that your employees are insureds under the policy, so this exclusion applies to them.
-However, an exception applies to medical expenses incurred by volunteer workers.
-Medical expenses incurred by volunteers are covered.
+Medical Payments does not cover medical expenses incurred by anyone (including your employees) who qualifies as an insured under your liability policy.
+An exception applies to medical expenses incurred by volunteer workers (these expenses are covered).

 Anyone Hired by You